Marclie/SuaveStateScanner/README.md

 * `propList` - A list of the indices of the properties to enforce continuity for.
 If provided, this should be a list of integers.
+The other properties will still be associated with each state despite not being used for reordering.
   If this parameter is not provided, the default value 'None' will be used, meaning all properties will be used. (default: None)

 * `sweepBack` - The 'sweepBack' parameter defines whether the script will sweep backwards through the points